Your guide to visiting Lake Superior in spring

 The first 5 km of the linear Towab Trail is an easy hike and a favourite place of our staff to marvel at this fleeting yet spectacular show.

-Other great trails for spring ephemerals include Crescent Lake (4.5 km; easy), Orphan Lake (8 km; moderate), and Awausee (10 km; demanding).
+Other great loop trails for spring ephemerals include Crescent Lake (4.5 km; easy), Orphan Lake (8 km; moderate), and Awausee (10 km; demanding).

 By June, Ode’Mini-Giizis or “Strawberry Moon,” the park’s trails are lined with another flush of showy flowers and the air smells gloriously sweet.